Gild the Lily: LP (L 30249)

-An outtake from the sessions, a cover of the Jackson 5's "I'll Be There", was released as a single on 23 September 1991, with "Who Cares" as the B-side.
+A cover of the Jackson 5's "I'll Be There", was released as a single on 23 September 1991, with "Who Cares" as the B-side.
 This was the Chantoozies' final release during their original run.
-A second outtake, a cover of The Angels' "My Boyfriend's Back", was included on the soundtrack to the 1990 film The Crossing.
+A cover of The Angels' "My Boyfriend's Back" was also included on the soundtrack to the 1990 film The Crossing.

+The album would later be reissued with a modified tracklist, where "Mystery" and "Baby Blue" were removed and replaced by "Wanna Be Up" and "Kiss and Tell" from the debut album.
+Digital reissues of the album, however, contain the original tracklist.